Dear Colleagues,

 In the rapidly evolving landscape of drug discovery and therapy, the conference aims to provide a multitude of perspectives, addressing both the opportunities and challenges faced by scientists and medical professionals alike.

 I eagerly anticipate welcoming participants to this dynamic conference, where world leaders in their respective fields will gather in the vibrant setting of Dubai.
 Renowned for its blend of tradition and modernity, Dubai offers a unique experience with its pristine beaches, bustling bazaars, upscale shopping centers, and culinary delights from around the globe.
-Accommodations in top-class hotels ensure a comfortable stay, enhancing the overall experience of attendees.
+Accommodations in top-class hotels will ensure a comfortable stay, enhancing the overall experience of attendees.

 Looking forward to your participation in this enriching event.